sbojorge/Urban-drf/TESTING.md

 # Automated test.

-CRUD functionality was test using the red-green-refactor process.
+CRUD functionality was test in all the apps.

 Please find below the list of tests run in each app as well as the results: